NgiapPuoyKoh/ai-chat-annotator/README.md

 </details>
 <br />

-## Acknowledgements
+## Credits

-- My Mentor Guido Cecilio for his feedback and guidance
+- Mentor Guido Cecilio for his feedback and guidance on proper session handling, code refactoring and defensive programming
+- Claire Lally who conviced me that Flask-session is achievable and I believed her followed by an eventful MS3 learning journey
 - Tutor Tim Nelson over and beyond for guidance and technical support and encouragement to take on the daunting code challenges
 - Fellow learner Mihaela Sandrea who took the time to provide user acceptance feedback and testing
 - Slack community members who provided support to survive the learning journey